Jamison Crowder

-Jamison Wesley Crowder (born June 17, 1993) is an American football wide receiver who is a free agent.
-He played college football at Duke, and was drafted by the Washington Redskins in the fourth round of the 2015 NFL Draft.
+Jamison Crowder (born June 17, 1993) is an American professional football wide receiver and return specialist.
+He played college football for the Duke Blue Devils and was drafted by the Washington Redskins in the fourth round of the 2015 NFL draft.
+Crowder has also played for the New York Jets and Buffalo Bills.

-Early years
+Early life

 A native of Monroe, North Carolina, Crowder was a three-year letterman at Monroe High School under coach Johnny Sowell.
 He helped lead Monroe High School to a three-year record of 29–10 with three state playoff berths.
 As a junior, he had 26 catches for 618 yards with 19 total touchdowns.
 He participated in the 74th annual Shrine Bowl of the Carolinas played December 18, 2010, in Spartanburg, South Carolina.
 Crowder also participated in basketball and track & field.
-He helped Monroe to a 32-1 record and the 2010 1A state basketball championship, leading this to be named Rocky River Conference Player of the Year in basketball.
+He helped Monroe to a 32–1 record and the 2010 1A state basketball championship, leading him to be named Rocky River Conference Player of the Year in basketball.
 As a senior, he rushed for 641 yards and 11 touchdowns, caught 41 passes for 790 yards and nine touchdowns and had four returns for scores.
-He was a 2010 first-team All-state (1A) choice by NCPreps.com and named Rocky River Conference Offensive Player of the Year in 2010.
+In 2010, he was named first-team All-State and the conference's Offensive Player of the Year.
 Crowder was rated by Rivals.com as a three-star recruit, as well as the No. 65 athlete in the nation according to ESPN.com.

 College career

 Crowder played college football at Duke University from 2011 to 2014 under head coach David Cutcliffe.
 As a true freshman, he played in all 12 games and recorded 14 receptions for 163 yards and one touchdown.
 Crowder became a starter his sophomore year in 2012, starting all 13 games.
 He finished the year with 76 receptions for 1,074 yards and eight touchdowns.
 As a junior in 2013, he started all 14 games.
-He finished with an ACC-record 108 receptions for 1,360 yards and eight touchdowns.
+He finished with an Atlantic Coast Conference (ACC)-record 108 receptions for 1,360 yards and eight touchdowns.
 Crowder again started all 13 games as a senior in 2014.
 In his final college game, the 2014 Sun Bowl, he tied the ACC's all-time receptions record with 283.
 He finished the 2014 season with 85 receptions for 1,044 yards and six touchdowns.

 Crowder finished his career with 283 receptions for 3,641 yards and 23 touchdowns.
 He also returned a school-record five punt returns for touchdowns.